Ram 1500 Towing Capacity

 Cabin and Box Sizes

-And depending on which trim level you get, there are a few different configurations you can have for your truck.
+Depending on which trim level you get, there are a few different configurations you can have for your truck.
 The Ram 1500 has two cabins, the Quad Cab and Crew Cab.
 Both can seat a maximum of six people inside.
 The Quad Cab has a 6-foot 4-inch box, while the Crew Cab has the option for the same box or a 5-foot 7-inch bed.

-The Ram 1500 comes standard with the 3.6L Pentastar® V6 engine with eTorque that delivers 305 horsepower and 269 lb-ft of torque.
+The Ram 1500 comes standard with the 3.6-liter Pentastar® V6 engine with eTorque that delivers 305 horsepower and 269 lb-ft of torque.
 There are also two variations of a V8 engine that are available to you in the Ram 1500.

 Ram 1500 Towing Capacity